apache/incubator-weex-site/docs/guide/develop/integrate-to-android-app.md

 ## 1. Configure dependency

 ::: tip
-**Since 0.28.0, Weex would publish two convince binary in each release, please [read the documentation about the detail](../../download/major_change.html).**
+**Since 0.28.0, Weex would publish two convenience binary in each release, please [read the documentation about the detail](../../download/major_change.html).**
 :::

 ```